Tsiri/RHEIA/docs/functionalities.rst

 Uncertainty quantification can be performed separately as well, which provides, in addition to the statistical moments, the Sobol' indices, probability density function and cumulative distribution function.

-The hydrogen models encollapse the 5 main topics were hydrogen proves interesting: power-to-power, power-to-mobility, power-to-gas, power-to-fuel and power-to-industry.
+The hydrogen models encollapse the 5 main topics were hydrogen proves to be interesting: power-to-power, power-to-mobility, power-to-gas, power-to-fuel and power-to-industry.
 For each model, a specific set of parameters are defined with uncertainty, which are considered during robust design optimization and uncertainty quantification.
 Several models depend on the climate data and/or energy demand data.
 The framework provides climate data and energy demand data for numerous locations, which enables the user to use the framework as a decision support tool,